Use Explorer (Northstar)

 In the left navigation, select Explorer.

-The initial display shows a visual representation of the complete application layer for your organization.
+The initial display shows a visual representation of the complete application layer for an environment in your organization.

 Application entities display the Contrast score to help you quickly see which areas in your application are most at risk.